-Each legacy practice has unique qualities and a rich history and the new brand leverages the distinct characteristics of each aroup.
+Each legacy practice has unique qualities and a rich history and the new brand leverages the distinct characteristics of each group.
 The creation of the Spectrum Orthopaedics brand has enabled all our talented orthopaedic specialists to come together as a larger, more powerful group to better serve individuals requiring orthopaedic care.
-It also streamlines our ability to communicate directly and plainly who we are. what we offer.

-and the value we bring to the communities we serve.
+It also streamlines our ability to and the value we bring to the communities we serve.